 Until a pellet mill die is up to its optimum operating

-tempreture(80 degrees celcius+) its very easy to feed in too much material which will lead to a die blockage.
+temp erature(80 degrees Celcius+) its very easy to feed in too much material which will lead to a die blockage.

-So the above is the ‘highlights’ of what leads to a blocke wood pellet mill die, now
+The above are the ‘highlights’ of what leads to a blocked wood pellet mill die, now

 1. Preparing the Pellet Mill Die to Avoid Blockages

-So something worth noting is that it’s just as easy to block a new die as it is to block an older used die, but for slightly different reasons.
+Something worth noting is that it’s just as easy to block a new die as it is to block an older used die, but for slightly different reasons.
 A new die (particularly if purchased from China) will have imperfections within the die hole from the drilling process.
-The hole may appear smooth on its inner surface, however commonly the drilling process will also create small scratches.
+The hole may appear smooth on its inner surface.
+However, commonly the drilling process will also create small scratches.
 Even these small scratches can create enough resistance during making pellets to lead to a die blockage.
 Remember, if the pellet mill rollers cannot generate enough force to overcome the resistance of the die holes, that leads to a blockage.

 An older die which was previously used to make wood pellets but has been left idle for more than a few days can create a different issue.
 Moisture within the air or from a previous production run will lead the die forming rust/corrosion on the inside of the die holes.
-This again makes the inner surface of the hole rough, which means the roller cannot generate enough force to push the material through the die, leading to a blockage.
+This again makes the inner surface of the hole rough.
+This means the roller cannot generate enough force to push the material through the die, again leading to a blockage.

-So to resolve the issues noted above of a rough surface within the pellet mill die holes, we need a polishing material to pass through the machine.
-This will typically be a fairly loose biomass material (I prefer using wheat bran), about 10-15% vegetable oil and about 1-2% fine sand.
+To resolve the issues noted above of a rough surface within the pellet mill die holes, we need a polishing material to pass through the machine.
+This will typically be a fairly loose biomass material (I prefer to use wheat bran), about 10-15% vegetable oil and about 1-2% fine sand.
 You mix this material thoroughly and slowly process it repeatably through the pellet mill several times.
 This polishing material will help to clean up the surface of the die holes and remove corrosion.

-Pro Tip: Use a polishing material sparingly as if used too often reduce the life of the die and rollers by wearing away their surface.
-Once the inlet tape on a die has warn away the compression ratio on the die will be unsuitable to make good quality pellets.
+Pro Tip: Use a polishing material sparingly.
+If used too often it will reduce the life of the die and rollers by wearing away their surface.
+Once the inlet tape on a die has worn away the compression ratio on the die will be unsuitable to make good quality pellets.

 2. Preparing the Raw Material

-So we have addressed the first issue which can lead to a block pellet mill die by polishing the die holes so they are nice and smooth.
+We have addressed the first issue which can lead to a blocked pellet mill die by polishing the die holes so they are nice and smooth.
 Now we need to examine the raw material to make wood pellets.